pupil-labs/pupil-docs/user-docs/pupil-player.md

   + Recalculate gaze distributions - click the `(Re)calculate gaze distributions` button after specifying surface sizes.
 You should now see heatmaps in the Player window (if gaze positions were within your defined surfaces).
   + Export gaze and surface data - click `e` and all surface metrics reports will be exported and saved for your trim section within your `export` folder.

-#### Fixation Detector - Dispersion Duration
+#### Fixation Detector {#player-fixation-detector}

 > {{< webp-img src="/images/pupil-player/plugin/fixation.webp" alt="Offline Fixation Detector" >}}

-There two offline fixation detectors that are **unique** but exclusive to each other, therefore you can only load one instance of these plugins.

-* `Gaze Position 2D Fixation Detector`
-* `Pupil Angle 3D Fixation Detector`

-Both plugins detect fixations based on dispersion-duration.
-This means that if the pupil does not move more than a given distance (dispersion) in a given time period (duration) the plugin will classify the pupil positions during this time range as a fixation.

-The 2D fixation detector uses the distance to the mean gaze position as dispersion measure.
-This is a fast method, but only approximates the actual dispersion and relies on a correct calibration.

-The 3D fixation detector calculates the pairwise angle between all pupil observations in the given duration and takes the maximum angle as dispersion measure.
-This requires more computational resources than the 2D fixation detector, but calculates the correct dispersion instead of an approximation and does not require a calibration to calculate it.
+The offline fixation detector calculates fixations for the whole recording.
+The menu gives feedback about the progress of the detection, how many fixations were found, shows and detailed information about the current fixation.
+Press `f` or click the `f` hot key button on the left hand side of the window to seek forward to the next fixation.

 Toggle `Show fixations` to show a visualization of fixations.
 The blue number is the number of the fixation (0 being the first fixation).
-You can export fixation reports for your current trim section by pressing `e` on your keyboard or the `e` hot key button in the left hand side of the window.
+You can export fixation reports for your current trim section by pressing `e` on your keyboard or the `e` hot key button on the left hand side of the window.

+You can find more information in our [dedicated fixation detector section](#fixation-detector).

 ### Export
 You can export data and videos by pressing `e` on your keyboard or the `e` hot key button in the Pupil Player window.